 Along with potentially saving the local wildlife, trenchless sewer repairs reduce the soil toxicity risk.
 When a plumber digs through the dirt, this can release toxins, bringing them to the surface.
 Once on the surface, these toxins enter the air or the water system (through rain runoff).

-Add together all the advantages of trenchless repair, and you get true cash savings.
-While different contractors may charge varying prices for the job itself, the extra costs that come along with sewer line repairs add up.
+Add together all the advantages of trenchless repair, and you get genuine cash savings.
+While different contractors may charge varying prices for the job itself, the extra costs of sewer line repairs add up.

 Whether you need to buy all new bushes, pay a second contractor to fill the trenches, or have other work-related repairs to make, the less destructive trenchless methods minimize these added expenses and save you money.